Manorcunningham railway station

 Manorcunningham railway station served Manorcunningham in County Donegal, Ireland.
+It was 2 km south-east of Manorcunningham.

 The station opened on 30 June 1883 when the Londonderry and Lough Swilly Railway built their line from Londonderry Graving Dock to Letterkenny (LLS).

 It closed for passengers on 3 June 1940.

 It remained open for freight until 10 August 1953.

+The station building, still largely intact, has been converted into a private residence.